What is Mental Status Examination

 To evaluate comprehension, several response levels are employed.
 The patient is first asked complex yes-or-no questions, like “Do you take off your clothes before taking a shower?” to lessen the need for motoric and speech acts.
 Second, a simple gesture can be used to respond to questions like “Point to where people may sit down in this room.”
 Finally, the patient is given the following command with a motor response: “Squeeze my fingers.”

 When a patient’s spontaneous speech stops while they look for the right word, it may be a sign of a word-finding disability.
-The examiner asks the patient to name several items from various categories, ranging from commonplace to uncommon, to assess this ability.
+The examiner asks the patient to name several items from different categories.
+These items can be common or uncommon.
+This helps to assess the patient’s ability.
 Moreover, psychologist also tests the naming of object parts, such as the lead of a pencil or the crystal of a watch, to further evaluate this skill.

 The examiner checks word fluency by asking the patient to generate as many words as possible in a set category within a limited time.
 Common examples include naming “items found in a supermarket.”
 Another test involves producing words that begin with the letters F, A, and S.